HL7/fhir-registry-protocols-ig/input/pagecontent/Architecture_and_Implementation.md

 #### Retrieval

 <figure>{%include workflow.svg %}
-<figcaption>Workflow for Retrival and Submission</figcaption>
+<figcaption>Workflow for Retrieval and Submission</figcaption>
 </figure>

-The **Registry Submitter** uses the **Search/Retrieve Registry Definition [SRRD]** transaction to find and retrieve the appropraite definition from the Repository,
+The **Registry Submitter** uses the **Search/Retrieve Registry Definition [SRRD]** transaction to find and retrieve the appropriate definition from the Repository,

-Once the defintion has been ingested, the Registry Submitter or the **Registry Submission Data Source** fetches the required data (the **Retrieve Registry Submission Data [RRSD]** transaction) from those locations in the mappings within the StructureDefinition logical model or from appropriate locations within the EHR or other relevant system.
+Once the definition has been ingested, the Registry Submitter or the **Registry Submission Data Source** fetches the required data (the **Retrieve Registry Submission Data [RRSD]** transaction) from those locations in the mappings within the StructureDefinition logical model or from appropriate locations within the EHR or other relevant system.

 #### Submission Creation

 The Registry Submitter executes the **Create / Update Registry Submission [CURS]** transaction, placing the data in the relevant resources/profiles and assembling the [CREDSSubmission](StructureDefinition-CREDSSubmission.html) Bundle or other FHIR IG mandated Bundle for submission.

-Alternately, the **Registry Submission Consumer** may work with individual datapoints in the Regitry Definition and assemble the Submission itself, rather than relying on an external actor.
+Alternately, the **Registry Submission Consumer** may work with individual datapoints in the Registry Definition and assemble the Submission itself, rather than relying on an external actor.

 The actor then **Validate Registry Submission [VRS]** through automatic and/or manual process as defined by organization policy to ensure completeness and correctness.